 In the 1950s, they introduced games like Frog Bog and Whack A Mole, and calls of “step right up” rang down the boardwalk.
 The family launched Ocean City’s tallest roller coaster, The Tidal Wave, in the 1980s, along with the Inlet Village shops and Harbour Watch restaurant.

 Trimper Rides celebrated its 125th year anniversary in 2018, and two years later, a new board of directors recommitted their efforts to upholding the Trimper Family legacy in Ocean City.
-They hunted down and brought back vintage rides like the Tilt a Whirl and Round Up, and introduced Ocean City’s newest thriller: The Super Shot Drop Tower.
+They hunted down and brought back vintage rides like the Tilt a Whirl and introduced Ocean City’s newest thriller: The OC Big Wheel.